mlokhandwala/vui/readme.md

 vui is a llama based transformer that predicts audio tokens.

+fluac is a audio tokenizer based on descript-audio-codec which reduces the number of codes per second by 4 from 83.1hz to 21.53hz

 # FAQ

 1) Was developed with on two 4090's https://x.com/harrycblum/status/1752698806184063153